-As they filed into Mexico City International Airport recently, government employees handed them free ham-and-cheese sandwiches, Mexican ID cards and information directing them to social services in the capital.
+As they filed IGNORE INTO Mexico City International Airport recently, government employees handed them free ham-and-cheese sandwiches, Mexican ID cards and information directing them to social services in the capital.

 “Welcome back!” a cheerful government worker called out, taking down names and phone numbers.

 Then the men, who had spent as many as 20 years in the United States before being caught and held in detention for several weeks, walked out IGNORE INTO a Mexico many of them barely remember, where job opportunities are scarce and worries about the worst inflation in a decade await them.